MohabMohamed/chat-system/README.md

 The third solution was to define triggers for inserting new chat or new message that handle that columns and in `InnoDB` if the trigger performs a write it locks the table implicitly for `WRITE` , that's right this solution will be a little slower than the second but won't have any other downside.

+## Leftout work

+Adding swagger documentation (open-api) and specs for remaining endpoints (did it for application endpoints only).
+And caching some endpoints results using redis .